Dornoch: History

 The name 'Dornoch' is derived from the Gaelic for 'pebbly place', suggesting that the area contained pebbles the size of a fist (dorn) which could therefore be used as weapons.
-Archaeological excavations during the development of a new business park in 1997 revealed a building, evidence for ironworking and part of a whale, dating from 8th through the 11th centuries AD.
-The archaeologists surmised that the findings are of an industrial area on the edge of a settlement and that a settlement existed from at least the 8th century at Dornoch.
-However, the first direct reference to a settlement in Dornoch is not until the early 12th century when David I, recorded in the Dunfermline Abbey register, orders Rognvald, the Earl of Orkney, to respect the monks at Dornoch.
+Archaeological excavations during the development of a new business park in 1997 revealed a building, evidence for ironworking and part of a whale, dating from the 8th to the 11th centuries AD.
+The archaeologists surmised that the findings were of an industrial area on the edge of a settlement and that a settlement existed at Dornoch from at least the 8th century.
+However, the first direct reference to a settlement in Dornoch is not until the early 12th century when David I, as recorded in the Dunfermline Abbey register, orders Rognvald, the Earl of Orkney, to respect the monks at Dornoch.

-Dornoch has the thirteenth-century Dornoch Cathedral, the Old Town Jail, and the previous Bishop's Palace which is now the well-known hotel, Dornoch Castle and a notable golf course, the Royal Dornoch Golf Club, named the 5th best golf course outside the United States in 2005 by Golf Digest.
+Dornoch has the thirteenth-century Dornoch Cathedral, the Old Town Jail, Dornoch Sheriff Court and Dornoch Castle, which is now a hotel.
+There is also a notable golf course, the Royal Dornoch Golf Club, named No. 2 on the 2024 Golf Digest list of Top 100 International (outside U.S.) courses.

 It is also notable as the last place a witch was burnt in Scotland.
 Her name was reported as Janet Horne; she was tried and condemned to death in 1727.
 There is a stone, the Witch's Stone, commemorating her death, inscribed with the year 1722.
 The golf course designer Donald Ross began his career as a greenkeeper on the Royal Dornoch links.
 The golf course is next to the award-winning blue flag beach.

 Dornoch used to be connected to the main railway network at The Mound by a light railway.
 The railway was opened on 2 June 1902.
 Stations on the line were Dornoch, Embo, Skelbo, Cambusavie Halt and The Mound Junction.
 The stations were shut on 13 June 1960.

-Dornoch Academy Modern Languages teacher Margaret C. Davidson, led the National Union of Women's Suffrage Societies in the burgh from 1913, volunteered as a nurse in the Scottish Women's Hospitals in France in World War One, and returned to teach and serve as a Girl Guide leader in 1931.
+Dornoch Academy Modern Languages teacher Margaret C. Davidson led the National Union of Women's Suffrage Societies in the burgh from 1913, volunteered as a nurse in the Scottish Women's Hospitals in France in World War One and returned to teach and serve as a Girl Guide leader in 1931.

 On 21 December 2000, the pop star Madonna had her son Rocco christened in Dornoch Cathedral, the day before her wedding to Guy Ritchie in nearby Skibo Castle.

 On 13 January 2005, Dornoch was granted Fairtrade Town status.

-The Burghfield House Campus of the University of the Highlands and Islands in Dornoch is the home for the Centre for History teaching undergraduate and postgraduate history degrees to students around the UHI network and worldwide.
+The Burghfield House Campus of the University of the Highlands and Islands in Dornoch is the home for the Centre for History, teaching undergraduate and postgraduate history degrees to students around the UHI network and worldwide.